Our Services

 Helpful Resources

-Creatine may help buffer cellular energy by enhancing rapid ATP regeneration, with small studies in patients with mitochondrial dysfunction reporting modest gains in muscle strength and reduced fatigue, though larger clinical trials are still needed.
+Creatine may support cellular energy production by boosting rapid ATP regeneration.
+Small studies in patients with mitochondrial dysfunction have reported modest improvements in muscle strength and reduced fatigue, though larger clinical trials are still needed to confirm these benefits.

 Mitochondria—known as the "powerhouses" of our cells—produce much of the energy we need to move, think, and live.
 When these organelles don't work properly, it can lead to a range of symptoms and diseases, collectively called mitochondrial dysfunction or mitochondrial disease.
 In recent years, researchers have explored whether the supplement creatine—best known for boosting athletic performance—can improve cellular energy deficits linked to mitochondrial problems.
 This article reviews the evidence, outlines potential benefits and limitations, and offers practical guidance for anyone curious about creatine and mitochondrial disease.